Explore the data and map solar energy

 The third criterion for suitable rooftops is that roof surfaces should not face north.
 In the northern hemisphere, surfaces facing north are likely to receive less solar radiation than surfaces facing other directions.
 (In the southern hemisphere, south-facing surfaces receive the least solar radiation.)

 To fulfill both conditions, you'll use both Aspect_DSM and Slope_DSM.
-You'll run the Con tool twice, first to determine areas with low slopes and then to determine areas that face north.
+You'll run the Con tool twice, first to determine areas with low slopes and then to determine areas that don't face north.

-3. For Input true raster or constant value, choose Solar_Rad_S_HS.
-For Output raster, change the output name to Solar_Rad_Low_Slope.
+• For Input true raster or constant value, choose Solar_Rad_S_HS.

 • For Input true raster or constant value, confirm that Solar_Rad_S_HS is selected.